DataPharm007/DataPharm007.GitHub.io/worldbankloan.md

 **Here are my discoveries:**

 1. _What does the World bank International Development Association (IDA) loan program from 1961 to 2024 looks like: descriptive analysis was conducted using aggregate functions (Sum and Averages), Count, and Distinct functions._
 - The Total and Average loan $ amount disbursed from 1961 to date (1st half of 2024): a **total of $18 trillion and an average of $34 million disbursed.**
 - Total number of Country with recorded disbursement(s) from 1961 to date (1st half of 2024): **135 countries** has benefitted from the program
 - The Total and average outstanding loan to date as of the 1st half of 2024: a **total of $24 trillion dollars at an average of $18 million is due back** to the World bank.

-    '--Historical Overview from 1961 to 2023
+    --Historical Overview from 1961 to 2023
     --Num. of countries with loans, total Num of loans issued --total and average loan amount owed to IDA in US$ --total and average loan amount disbursed